dduan/Pathos/Documentation/APIs/Metadata.md

 public init(_ data: WIN32_FIND_DATAW)
 ```

+Creates a `Metadata` from `WIN32_FIND_DATAW`.
+This is only available on Windows.

 ### Properties

 ```swift
 let fileType: FileType
 ```

+What does a path leads to.

 ***

 ```swift
 let permissions: Permissions
 ```

+What permission does current process has regarding the file.

 ***

 ```swift
 let size: Int64
 ```
+Length of the file's content in bytes.

 ***